IHE/RAD.IMR/input/pagecontent/RAD-Y3.md

 If the Find Multimedia DiagnosticReport message is processed successfully, whether or not any DiagnosticReport Resources are found, the HTTP status code shall be 200.
 The Return DiagnosticReport Bundle message shall be a Bundle Resource containing zero or more DiagnosticReport Resources.
 If the Responder is sending warnings, the Bundle Resource shall also contain an OperationOutcome Resource that contains those warnings.

-The response shall adhere to the FHIR Bundle constraints specified in [ITI TF-2x: Appendix Z.1](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.1-resource-bundles).
+The response shall adhere to any FHIR Bundle constraints specified in [ITI TF-2x: Appendix Z.1](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.1-resource-bundles).

 ###### 2:3.Y3.4.2.2.1 DiagnosticReport Resource Contents